-The figurine became part of Pacific University lore in 1881, when alumnus Rev. J.E.
+The figurine became part of Pacific University lore in 1881, when Rev. J.E.
 Walker brought it back to Forest Grove from a missionary trip in China as a gift to his mother.
-She regifted it to the University 15 years later (1896).
+She regifted it to the university 15 years later (1896).
 Rev. Walker likely had no idea what his gift would mean to his alma mater.

 Soon after, students — groups or individuals — began a long tradition of taking unauthorized possession of Boxer from one another, sometimes by force.